-I am an historian who specializes in U.S. foreign relations, with a general focus on the formulation of foreign policy and the exercise of American power in the world.
-My research interests also include presidential power and the relationship between domestic politics and foreign affairs.
+I am an historian who specializes in U.S. foreign relations.
+I have a general interest in the formulation of foreign policy and the exercise of American power in the world.
+My research and writing also examine presidential power and the relationship between domestic politics and foreign affairs.
 I am chiefly concerned with diplomacy, law, statecraft, and strategy.

 I am the founder and lead-organizer of the Berkeley Working Group on Strategy and Statecraft.
 For more information, please contact firstname.lastname@example.org